 In the end, though, you’ll go for the people.
-Because this is a nation that’s so inclusive, so utterly immersive, that within minutes of hitting the streets it feels totally normal to see rickshaw drivers breezily risking life and limb to go the extra mile, or holy men throwing themselves half naked from the banks of the Ganges (only those with cast iron stomachs should follow suit).
+Because this is a nation that’s so inclusive, so utterly immersive, that within minutes of hitting the streets it feels totally normal to see rickshaw drivers breezily risking life and limb to go the extra mile, or locals offering up samples of delicious delicacies.

 Navigating your way through bustling markets in Old Delhi, gazing in wonder at the illustrious Taj Mahal, riding through dense green valleys looking for tigers, or lying back and listening to the waves in Goa… however you want to do India, you can do it in style.
 Our Indian destinations are handpicked to showcase the best of what this thrilling and diverse country has to offer.
 It’s up to you now.

 A one-time hippie traveller haven – now a loved-by-all beach getaway – Goa is not to be missed.
 It may be a tiny little state on India’s east coast, but it’s got a big heart.
 As well as being the undisputed king of sunbathing spots, sleepy traditional fishing villages, imposing colonial architecture and pumping nightlife also await in Goa.Discover More Build Itinerary